 Why provider selection matters more for this procedure

-Not all injectable treatments carry the same risk profile.
+Not all cosmetic treatments carry the same risk profile.
 The nose is different from lower-risk areas.
-The nasal vascular anatomy is complex, with arterial connections that in rare cases can allow the injectable substance to reach vessels supplying the eye.
-Vascular occlusion, one of the most serious complication of facial injectable treatments, identified by the TGA, is more consequential in the nose than almost any other facial area.
+The nasal vascular anatomy is complex, with arterial connections that in rare cases can allow the substance to reach vessels supplying the eye.
+Vascular occlusion, one of the most serious complication of facial aesthetic treatments, is more consequential in the nose than almost any other facial area.

 Criterion 1: Medical oversight and qualifications